rbouckaert/DeveloperManual/README.md

 Make sure to have the [Experimenter](https://github.com/rbouckaert/Experimenter) package installed (details at the end).

-## 1. Set up XML for desired model and sample from prior
+## Step 1.
+Set up XML for desired model and sample from prior

 First, you set up a BEAST analysis in an XML file in the configuration that you want to test.
 Set the `sampleFromPrior="true"` flag on the element with MCMC in it, and sample from the prior.
 Make sure that the number of samples in the trace log and tree log is the same and that they are sampled at a frequency such that there will be N useful samples (say N=100).

-## 2. Generate (MCMC) analysis for each of the samples
+## Step 2.
+Generate (MCMC) analysis for each of the samples

 You can use CoverageTestXMLGenerator to generate BEAST XML files from a template XML file.
 The XML file used to sample from the prior can be used for this (when setting the sampleFromPrior flag to false).
 You can run CoverageTestXMLGenerator using the BEAST applauncher utility (or via the `File/Launch Apps` meny in BEAUti).